How to tune your cache settings

 If your application isn’t sending Cache-Control and Expires headers or the values aren’t set correctly, you can determine a default maximum TTL for the cache to be maintained at the edge in the Default TTL (seconds) field.
 If your application is sending these values, to override them:

-1. In CDN Cache Settings, select Override Cache Settings to determine a custom TTL value.
+1. In Edge Cache Settings, select Override Cache Settings to determine a custom TTL value.

 2. Add the TTL in seconds in the Maximum TTL (seconds) field.
 For example: 864000 = 10 days.